15shivabhagat/RubyOnRailsStarting/README.md

 Things you may want to cover:

+- Adding Admin
-- Delete user accounts
+    - Add admin user access through views and controllers
-    - Add ability of users to delete their own account
+    - updating files to get accesss for edit and delete user or article for admin